Jman-fast/Tribute-Page/README.md

 # Tribute page for Dr. Homi J. Bhabha

-This is a personal project and my first attempt at first Web development.
+This is a personal project and my first attempt at Web development.

 It utilizes HTML, CSS, JavaScript, in three separate files.